Russia war sanctions mean a struggle for Cuban car owners

-ARTEMISA, Cuba (AP) — Francisco Pérez Rodríguez has a car problem — one that’s starting to be all too common for many Cubans.
+ARTEMISA, Cuba — Francisco Pérez Rodríguez has a car problem — one that’s starting to be all too common for many Cubans.

 He’s been rebuilding the engine of his father-in-law’s Moskvich — one of tens of thousands of cars and other vehicles that poured into Cuba from its Cold War allies in the Soviet bloc and later Russia over the past half century.